 These days, even if you’re a married person who’s forced to dole out ang baos to random kids, Chinese New Year is still a huge money sink.
 If you haven’t found a cheap way to escape this year’s CNY onslaught, here are some costs to beware of.

-Hordes of Singaporeans flock to Changi Airport the evening before Chinese New Year, desperate to make the most of the long weekend and escape their nosy relatives back home.
+Hordes of Singaporeans used to flock to Changi Airport the evening before Chinese New Year, desperate to make the most of the long weekend and escape their nosy relatives back home.

-If you haven’t already booked your air tickets outta here, we’re sorry to say this but you’re going to end up paying several times the usual price, since most flights out of Singapore are now ridiculously priced.
+In today’s context… if you haven’t already booked your staycation hotel tickets to get outta home, we’re sorry to say this but you’re going to end up paying several times the usual price, since most staycays are now ridiculously priced.

-If you’re determined to go AWOL this CNY weekend, in order to avoid paying exorbitant airfares your best bet is to drive or take a coach trip up north.
-You might face excruciating jams on the road, but at least you won’t be paying over $500 for a weekend trip.
+If you’re determined to go AWOL this CNY weekend, in order to avoid paying exorbitant hotel fares, your best bet is to opt for a daycation or opt for a two- or three-star hotel.

 One of the plus points of Chinese New Year is getting to stuff your face with goodies like bak kwa and pineapple tarts.